konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

  ### Creating a complex rule using a mixture of conditional filters

- In this example, the release-catalog-repo has a slightly more complex set of rules where depending on certain conditons met by the CI job the test should execute with a different set of ginkgo label filters.
+ In this example, the release-catalog-repo has a slightly more complex set of rules where depending on certain conditions met by the CI job the test should execute with a different set of ginkgo label filters.
 So you will see a mixture of the Any/All/None conditional filters

- The first rule's logic is WHEN EITHER RepoName equals release-service-catalog AND NOT pr paired OR RepoName equals release-service-catalog
+ The first rule's logic is: WHEN EITHER RepoName equals release-service-catalog AND NOT pr paired OR RepoName equals release-service-catalog
  AND is a rehearse job AND NOT pr paired THEN run ginkgo with release-pipelines label filter

- The second rule WHEN RepoName equals release-service-catalog AND pr is paired AND NOT a rehearse job THEN run ginkgo with release-pipelines && !fbc-tests label filters
+ The second rule's logic is: WHEN RepoName equals release-service-catalog AND pr is paired AND NOT a rehearse job THEN run ginkgo with release-pipelines && !fbc-tests label filters